Phase-Aligned RoPE for Mixed-Resolution Diffusion Transformer: Related Work

-\parag{Positional Encoding.} A key choice in DiTs is the positional encoding used in self-attention.
-RoPE~\cite{su2024roformer} rotates queries and keys using frequency-based phases and is now standard across vision and language transformers \cite{lu2024fit,heo2024rotary,zhuo2024lumina,chen2024rotary}.
-Work on extending RoPE beyond its trained context—linear interpolation, NTK-aware scaling, YaRN—targets long-range extrapolation \cite{chen2023extending,peng2023yarn,peng2023ntk,ding2024longrope}.
-Trainable or Lie-group generalizations~\cite{yu2025comrope,ostmeier2024liere} aim to improve robustness across resolutions, while alternatives like ALiBi~\cite{press2021train}, XPos~\cite{sun2023length}, and other relative schemes pursue greater stability.
-However, prior efforts concentrate on 1D language sequences or long-context vision tokens \cite{zhao2025riflex}, not on mixed-resolution denoising where tokens come from incompatible spatial grids.
+\textbf{Positional Encoding.} A key choice in DiTs is the positional encoding.
+RoPE \cite{su2024roformer} rotates queries and keys using frequency-based phases and is now standard across vision \cite{heo2024rotary,lu2024fit,tian2024u,crowson2024scalable,feng2025romantex} and language transformers \cite{chowdhery2023palm,team2023internlm,dubey2024llama,team2024gemma,chen2024rotary}.
+Work on extending RoPE beyond its trained context---linear interpolation, NTK-aware scaling, YaRN---targets long-range extrapolation \cite{chen2023extending,peng2023yarn,peng2023ntk,ding2024longrope}.
+Trainable or Lie-group generalizations \cite{yu2025comrope,ostmeier2024liere} aim to improve robustness across resolutions, while alternatives like ALiBi \cite{press2021train}, XPos \cite{sun2023length}, and other relative schemes pursue greater stability.
+However, prior efforts concentrate on language or long-context vision tokens \cite{zhao2025riflex}, instead of our mixed-resolution setting.